Blank Space (small)

 • Consulting services.

-How long will these measures last?
+How long did the cost-saving measures last?

 Who should I contact with additional questions related to hiring?